 Do I need materials for this course?

 How do you talk to your fellow students and tutor?

 You can both chat to other students and your tutor live within the online classroom.
-We would encourage you to discuss any ideas with your classmates and comment on each others assignments.
-You can also contact your tutor through a private messaging system.
+We would encourage you to discuss any ideas with your classmates and comment on each others' assignments.

-You get really detailed notes with the course that are like magazines - you can print these out and can study them like a book.
-You can also download free past papers, directly from the RHS.
+Along with the videos and the online classroom, you get detailed notes with the course - you can print these out and can study them like a book.

 What can I expect from the videos?

-The classroom is where you discuss with your peers, get feedback on your assignments and ask your tutor questions.
+The classroom is where you discuss with your peers, get feedback on your assignments and ask questions.

 How many different RHS course levels are there?

 The RHS offers:

 RHS Level 1: designed for 14-19 year olds